On Demand (eLearning)

 The Concurrent Disorders Core Course must be taken first; then you will need to complete only two electives (listed below):

-Please note: This course requires you to use an internet browser, but the system does not support Microsoft Internet Explorer.
-Do not use that to access the course.
+This online course requires you to use an internet browser, but the system does not support Microsoft Internet Explorer.
+For more details, please read the browser and compatibility support page.

 - Royal College Maintenance of Certification Section 1: 19.0 hours

 - This course counts for 19.0 learning hours

 Affiliations and Partnerships